SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Age_Gender_Detection.md

 ```

 ### Process Face detection Inference Results
-Clip the identified Faces and send inference request for identifying Age and Gender.
+At this stage face detection Inference results will be available for further processing.
+Here, identified face will be clipped off and will be used for identifying age and gender in next request for inferencing.

 - Replace #TODO Age_Gender_Detection 4
 - Paste the following lines